gianninasd/ppLib/README.md

 * Install Composer

 ## Automated Tests
-* Update the values of the variables in the `tests/unit/_bootstrap.php` file for various tests to execute successfully
+* Update the values of the global variables in the `tests/unit/_bootstrap.php` file for various tests to execute successfully
 * To execute the unit tests, from a console run: `php <path to>/codecept.phar run unit`

 ## Usage